It may feel awkward to look for relationship help, but the process is similar to finding any other professional: a dentist, plumber or accountant.

-Looking For Relationship Counseling Assistance
+Looking For Relationship Counseling

 So how do you find someone to help with your relationship?
 Start by asking around.
 Check out the people your friends recommend online.
 See if you like their approach, credentials, reviews and ratings.

-Also go to the website of AASECT, The American Association of Sex Educators, Counselors and Therapists.
+You can also go to the website of AASECT, The American Association of Sex Educators, Counselors and Therapists.
 It has information about different types of accreditation and lists of sex therapists by area.

 - What population do you focus on?
 You want a counselor who spends most of their time on sexual issues.

 - How do you define ‘normal’ sexuality?
 Look for a therapist without preconceived notions of what is healthy.
 How often you have sex and your range of sexual activities are only problems if you and/or your partner think so.